antithetic/consent-press-starter/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Git Workflow](./docs/git-workflow.md) documentation for guidelines on how to contribute to this project.

 ```sh
 pnpm create astro@latest -- --template minimal